suniique/academic-kickstart/content/publication/CVPRW2018/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In Procedings of *The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2019*
+publication: In Procedings of *2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW) 2018*
-publication_short: In *CVPR*
+publication_short: In *DeepGlobe*

-abstract: Deep learning is revolutionizing the mapping industry.
-Under lightweight human curation, computer has generated almost half of the roads in Thailand on Open- StreetMap (OSM) using high resolution aerial imagery.
-Bing maps are displaying 125 million computer generated building polygons in the U.S. While tremendously more efficient than manual mapping, one cannot map out everything from the air.
-Especially for roads, a small prediction gap by image occlusion renders the entire road useless for routing.
-Misconnections can be more dangerous.
-Therefore computer-based mapping often requires local verifications, which is still labor intensive.
-In this paper, we propose to leverage crowdsourced GPS data to improve and support road extraction from aerial imagery.
-Through novel data augmentation, GPS rendering, and 1D transpose convolution techniques, we show almost 5% improvements over previous competition winning models, and much better robustness when predicting new areas without any new training data or domain adaptation.
+abstract: With the recent advances of Convolutional Neural Networks(CNN) in computer vision, there have been rapid progresses in extracting roads and other features from satellite imagery for mapping and other purposes.
+In this paper, we propose a new method for road extraction using stacked U-Nets with multiple output.
+A hybrid loss function is used to address the problem of unbalanced classes of training data.
+Post-processing methods, including road map vectorization and shortest path search with hierarchical thresholds, help improve recall.
+The overall improvement of mean IoU compared to the vanilla VGG network is more than 20%.

 # Summary.
 An optional shortened abstract.
-summary: Leveraging crowdsourced GPS data to improve and support road extraction from aerial imagery.
+summary: A new method for road extraction using stacked U-Nets with multiple output, hybrid loss function used to address the problem of unbalanced classes of training data, and post-processing methods to bridge prediction gaps.

 tags:
 - Computer Vision